 Hair loss, inflammation and oxidative radicals

 Some of the links to hair loss above are also linked to higher levels of oxidative radicals.
 Stress, alcohol and hair products all increase oxidative radicals, and produce inflammation in the hair follicles.
 We discussed the link between inflammation and hair follicle replacement earlier.

 Confirming this, research from Turkey’s Firat University found that patients with alopecia have significantly higher levels of lipid peroxidation.
 They also found that antioxidant levels were decreased in balding men compared to others.

-With these links to lifestyle and diet, let’s review some of the natural strategies found to slow or reverse hair loss and balding:
+With these links to lifestyle, diet, and toxins, let’s review some of the natural strategies found to slow or reverse hair loss and balding:

 Pumpkin seed oil

 Research from the Republic of Korea’s Pusan National University proved that pumpkin seed oil will increase hair growth among balding men.